NERC-CEH/datalab/code/development-env/README.md

 ### Set-up minikube

-* Start minikube
+* Start minikube (you can ensure virtual box uses the same IP address by following [these instructions](#clearing-minikube-ip-address-when-creating-new-cluster-macos))
   * `minikube start`
+  * Or give the minikube cluster a different name using the `-p` flag e.g. `minikube -p datalabs start` (note that you will need to us the `-p` flag to refer to this instance of minikube in subsequent commands e.g. `minikube -p datalabs stop`).
 * (Recommended) [Install `kubectx` and `kubens`](https://github.com/ahmetb/kubectx)
   for easy context and namespace switching.
-* Create a Gluster storage class by running `kubectl apply -f ./config/manifests/minikube-storage.yml`
+* Create a Gluster and NFS storage class by running `kubectl apply -f ./config/manifests/minikube-storage.yml`
 * Create compute submission cluster role by running `kubectl apply -f ./config/manifests/minikube-compute-submission-role.yml`
 * (Other potentially useful manifests can be found in `./config/manifests/`)

+#### Clearing Minikube IP address when creating new cluster (MacOS)

+VirtualBox will retain leases for local IP address, when creating a new cluster a new IP address will be assigned.
+These can be cleared by deleting VirtualBox DHCP leases (`rm ~/Library/VirtualBox/HostInterfaceNetworking-vboxnet0-Dhcpd.*`)

+The current IP for minikube can be found using `minikube ip`.

 ### Install NodeJS packages